-Having tested that area on subsequent Closes and violating it was a fresh 4,410 DOWN Break.
+Having tested that area three weeks ago and violating it was a fresh 4,410 DOWN Break the following week.
 That fed further weakness already anticipated from the negative fundamental influence flowing out of China.

 As usual there is a Tolerance below that (as seen on selloffs in both June and July) down to the 4,350 area developed during the temporary July topping activity, and retested on the mid-August sharp temporary reaction to a 4,347.75 trading low.
 While that may seem to be a broad berth, on past form only below the 4,350 area does the market signal a full reversal.